davidmalcolm/gcc-global-state/singletons.rst

   * rth's approach for "per-invocation" state

-  * the MAYBE_STATIC approach for state that needs to be referenced by a pass or by the universe/context object.
+  * the MAYBE_STATIC approach for state that needs to be referenced by a pass or by the context object.